 “Good to hear fellars.”
 Tom replied, and turned as a jeep came quickly rolling up toward him.
 Inside it was General McAllister, and Colonel Dunkirk, Dr. Donald Bellows rode in the jeep behind the men.

 “Ateeen-hut!”
 Tom called out and everyone stopped to whirl in place as they stood at attention.

-The General and Colonel were out of the jeep, as was Dr Don, as many people called him behind his back, having a close resemblance to a man known as Don Rickles, or “Mr Warmth” who was a stand up comedian over seven decades ago.
-He had a bald hair, was short, and was not really warm at all, rather a cold stuffy fish doctor type.
-Dr Bellows was just that, a typical doctor who knew his job and took care of the astronauts.
-The General was tall and willowy, with white hair, clean shaven and beside him, Colonel Dunkirk was dark haired, clean short stocky and built like a Navy Seal.
+The General and Colonel were out of the jeep, as was Dr. Don, as many people called him behind his back, having a close resemblance to a man known as Don Rickles, or “Mr. Warmth” who was a stand-up comedian over seven decades ago.
+He had bald hair, was short, and was not really warm at all, rather a cold stuffy fish doctor type.
+Dr. Bellows was just that, a typical doctor who knew his job and took care of the astronauts.
+The General was tall and willowy, with white hair, clean shaven and beside him, Colonel Dunkirk was dark-haired, clean short stocky, and built like a Navy Seal.
 He had been in special details before his enlistment into the Test Pilot Corps, flying fighters in many campaigns that the United States had engaged in, which included space battles out for Mars and defense of the Solar System.

 “As you were gentleman and ladies.”
-General McAllister casually replied, waving a hand and turned his head to return the salute of the young Major.
+General McAllister casually replied, waving a hand and turning his head to return the salute of the young Major.